Ember, known for keeping coffee hot, builds a shipping box to keep vaccines cold

 Truth be told, however, equally crucial aspects of the Cube’s design have nothing to do with cooling itself.
 Because when a medical professional receives the Cube, all they have to do is take out its contents, hit the single button on the front, and automatically schedule a UPS or FedEx return back to Cardinal Health.

 How do they avoid printing labels?
-On the front of the box is an e-ink display, much like an Amazon Kindle, that automatically displays a shipping label.
+On the front of the box is an E Ink display, much like an Amazon Kindle, that automatically displays a shipping label.
 The label is generated in the cloud, via software developed by Ember.
 It addresses where the box needs to be picked up, because of the GPS inside.

 This easy labeling and shipping isn’t just about saving headaches for the medical community: It also helps ensure that Ember/Cardinal will actually get their box back, which is a crucial aspect to not just the project’s sustainability efforts, but the business plan.
 Based upon average shipping speeds, the team estimates that a Cube can be both shipped and returned once a week, completing 500 cycles before retirement.
 Ember has validated that figure with its own drop and tumble tests in a lab.
 But the Cube was also designed with modular components that could be screwed in and out for easy repair.
 And it’s stocking some of its own employees at Cardinal’s shipping HQ for just this task.